numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 situation limits the ability of user-defined data-types to participate in the coercion system used by ufuncs and other times when automatic coercion takes place in NumPy.
-This can be changed by registering data-types as safely castable from a particlar data-type object.
+This can be changed by registering data-types as safely castable from a particular data-type object.
 The function :c:func:`PyArray_RegisterCanCast` (from_descr, totype_number, scalarkind) should be used to specify that the data-type object from_descr can be cast to the data-type with type number